-Other Issues Recommendation 8.1: Other Issues Recommendation 8.1: Consideration of requiring talking taximeters should be deferred for two years to see if Not Recommended - with the the availability of production models resolves itself.
-Alternatively, the functionality of taxi dispatch apps and the increasing universality of smartphones may provide a superior solution for most passengers with vision impairment. dispatching apps.
+Other Issues - Recommendation 8.1: Recommendation 8.1: Consideration of requiring talking taximeters should be deferred for two years to see if the availability of production models resolves itself.
+Alternatively, the functionality of taxi dispatch apps and the increasing universality of smartphones may provide a superior solution for most passengers with vision impairment.
+Not Kecommended - with the universality of smartphones and dispatching apps.
 Recommendation 8.2: Recommendation 8.2: Amend the Bylaw and associated Administrative Order to clarify that the Airport sets its own rates for taxis leaving the airport.
 Recommended - addressed in the report.